CiscoDevNet/WASTC2024-vFDW/3-Wednesday/websockets-and-webhooks/README.md

 ### **Step 3**: Open a new terminal, observe the client, and run the client

-> **Note:** Every time you open a new Terminal in these labs, ensure you are in the correct directory (in this case **websockets-and-webhooks/websockets**) and that the virtual environment ins also enabled in the new Terminal.
+> **Note:** Every time you open a new Terminal in these labs, ensure you are in the correct directory (in this case **websockets-and-webhooks/websockets**) and that the virtual environment is also enabled in the new Terminal.
 <br>

 - Open **websocket_client.py** and observe it's contents.